open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-build-and-deploy.md

    - **User credentials** - the username and password for the primary user account on the edge node.
    - **Cloud-init customization** - optional, user-defined `cloud-init` configurations for advanced setup requirements.

-     For the default non-real-time image, a basic Kubernetes installation is done automatically.
+     For the default non-RT image, a basic Kubernetes installation is done automatically.

      > **Note:** For deployments requiring desktop virtualization features,
      > refer to the [desktop virtualization image guide](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node/blob/main/standalone-node/docs/user-guide/desktop-virtualization-image-guide.md) in the